Skip to main content

 It does for you what a graphite rod cannot do for you.
 If you’re a part-time angler and prone to rusting, fear not, you’ll cast beautifully from the get-go; if a beginner, you’ll get the casting feel right away; if you’re not so fit anymore, you’ll cast the way you remember you could, and if an expert you’ll rediscover what pure casting was always about and appreciate the sharpened sense of fish-on.

-Anyone who has experienced a fast graphite fly rod, especially in the saltwater weights (seven and up), always finds out search casting for even an hour or so is an Olympic physical demand.
-The energy required to move a fly line on a fast action graphite rod versus a so-called “fast” action glass rod is night and day.
-As a matter of fact, using the terms comparatively is misleading.
+Anyone who has experienced a fast graphite fly rod, especially in the saltwater weights (seven and up), always finds out that search casting for even an hour or so is an Olympic physical demand.
+The energy required to move a fly line on a fast-action graphite rod versus a so-called “fast” action glass rod is night and day.
+In fact, using the terms comparatively is misleading.

-• A fast-action graphite fly rod requires the angler to provide way more than half the energy to launch a fly.
-A fiberglass fly rod offers way more than half the power to launch a fly.
+• A fast-action graphite fly rod requires the angler to provide more than half the energy to launch a fly, while a fiberglass fly rod offers more than half the power.

 • A glass rod better tolerates bending and abuse.
 It’s tougher.